aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

 |br| Our next step is to review the workspace.
 But before we do that, let's have a good look  at the lower section.
 |br| These are all the variables that the topology will be built on.
 For this lab we’ll leave it all at defaults.
 |br| Also noteworthy are those blue knobs below.
-They set BGP dynamic listeners on the Spines,configure the VXLAN Overlay and get the topology ready for EVPN.
+|br| They set BGP dynamic listeners on the Spines,configure the VXLAN Overlay and get the topology ready for EVPN.
 |br| If all you wanted was strictly L3LS as a foundation you could turn off VXLAN/EVPN if you so chose.

 .. image:: images/cvp_studios_l3ls_evpn/12L3LSPT4.PNG